larsonjj/generator-yeogurt/README.md

 For more info on setting up the .ftppass file, refer to the [grunt-ftpush](https://github.com/inossidabile/grunt-ftpush) documentation

 ## Dynamic Dashboard
+If you chose the `Dynamic Dashboard` option in the generator, a dashboard will be automatically generated and can be accessed at `http://127.0.0.1:9010/.server/dashboard/index.html` when using the `grunt serve` task or `http://127.0.0.1:9010/dashboard/index.html` when running `grunt serve:dist`.

 The dashboard has been completely overhauled from v0.4.x and moved into it's own plugin: `grunt-dashboard`.
 Please refer to the plugin [documentation](https://github.com/larsonjj/grunt-dashboard) for example usage.

 For documentation on the old v0.4.x dashboard, please refer to [here](https://github.com/larsonjj/generator-yeogurt/tree/master/docs/old-dashboard.md)

+## Dynamic JavaScript API
+If you answered `Y (Yes)` to the `Docker (Based on Docco)` option in the generator, a JavaScript API will be automatically generated and can be accessed at `http://127.0.0.1:9010/.server/docs/api/README.md.html` when using the `grunt serve` task or `http://127.0.0.1:9010/docs/api/README.md.html` when running `grunt serve:dist`.

+The library used to generate the API documentation is [Docker](https://github.com/jbt/docker).
+This creates a nice three column interface with a folder explorer to browse all JavaScript files and view comments/[markdown](http://daringfireball.net/projects/markdown/)/[JSDoc](http://usejsdoc.org/).
+You can view an example [here](http://jbt.github.io/docker/src/docker.js.html).

+## Dynamic Styleguide
+If you answered `Y (Yes)` to the `KSS (Knyle Style Sheets)` option in the generator, a Stylguide will be automatically generated and can be accessed at `http://127.0.0.1:9010/.server/docs/styleguide/index.html` when using the `grunt serve` task or `http://127.0.0.1:9010/docs/styleguide/index.html` when running `grunt serve:dist`.

+Knyle Style Sheets (KSS) is used at Github to create their [styleguide](https://github.com/styleguide) and is used in this generator via [kss-node](https://github.com/hughsk/kss-node).
+Be sure to look up [documentation](http://warpspire.com/posts/kss/) to see how to write KSS comments in your stylesheets.

 ## Contributing to this project